 Here is the problem, though: a lot of your transactions are utterly dependent on your credit score.
 Get one too low and you’d find out that a lot of your credit applications would be rejected, among several other things.
 So, it makes sense to at least find ways to stabilise the trend of your scores.
 To do that, it’s best to get a grasp on some basic concepts first.

 So far, we have been talking about protecting your score or improving them.
 The one thing that has not yet been discussed is what a good credit score actually looks like.
-Regardless of the credit agency you are assigned to, credit scores are based on a range of 3-digit numbers arranged in ascending orders.
+Credit scores are based on a range of 3-digit numbers arranged in ascending orders.

-At a glance, you can quickly see that creditors and businesses favour 4 out of the 5 ranges.
-A credit score of 800 will give you a lot of perks such as immediate approval of your applications and even interest-free options (this one’s on a creditor to creditor basis, though).
-This might even help you in looking for a job as employers tend to do soft searches on a job applicant’s credit score to look at their financial history.
+You can quickly see that creditors and businesses favour 4 out of the 5 ranges.
+A credit score of 800 will give you a lot of perks such as immediate approval of your applications and even interest-free options).
+This might even help you in looking for a job.
+Employers tend to do soft searches on a job applicant’s credit score to look at their financial history.

 It’s important to understand that a credit score is simply your reputation as a credit holder reduced to 3 numbers.
 It tells creditors if it’s okay to lend you some credit or not.
 With that in mind, every creditor affixes to them a starting point from which they work their way up or down.